purple-gaze/experiments-gallery/README.md

 # Purple Gaze Experiments Gallery

-This repository includes examples on how to integrate the [Purple Gaze](https://purplegaze.io/) python module for eye-tracking recording to various experiments programmed using the python library psychopy.
+This repository includes examples on how to integrate the [Purple Gaze](https://purplegaze.io/) python module for eye-tracking recording to various experiments programmed using the python library PsychoPy.
 The experiments in this repository are replicates of previously published experiments.

 To run without eye-tracking device run first: